Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab3.md

    <validation step="f0747771-c830-4f46-8e46-2531ad40214a" />

+1. **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+   > - Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation tab.
+   > - Hit the Validate button for the corresponding task.
+   > - If you receive a success message, you can proceed to the next task.
+If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 ### Task 2: Create API Management Policy and Roles

 1. In the **miyagi-apim-<inject key="DeploymentID" enableCopy="false"/>** API Management service, click on **APIs** **(1)**, click on the **three dots** **(2)** next to miyagi-api, select **Import** **(3)**, and click on **OpenAPI** **(4)**.